Wardojack/discodrome/README.md

 | `/playlists` | List available playlists |
 | `/playlist` | List songs in a playlist |

+There is also a single prefix command 'p' which acts as shorthand for `/play track <query>`

 ## 🚀 Complete Setup Guide

 ### Step 1: Create a Discord Bot